The role of praise and reward

 Every year we will have a Prize Evening with a special guest speaker where we will award prizes that include but are not exclusive to academic achievement, Ambition, Growth, Fellowship, Scholarship, Independent thinking, Creativity as well as colours/stripes for sports, debating, music etc. This will be the format used in order to formally welcome the New Year 7 cohort who will matriculate at this ceremony.
 The Connor Pearce award will also be made at this annual event.

 The top 50 students obtaining the highest number of Golden tickets and the least number of sanction points are able to choose a friend to take to the Thorpe Park rewards trip at the end of every academic year.

-In adittion to termly nominations from Form Tutors and Head of Department, through tour enrichment programme, students who meet their targets can also acheive their colour reward stripes in the areas detailed here:
+In addition to termly nominations from Form Tutors and Heads of Department, through the tour enrichment programme, students who meet their targets can also acheive their colour reward stripes in the areas detailed here:

 Every adult working in the school has the responsibility to challenge poor behaviour.

 Any adult in the school community who sees a pupil displaying poor behaviour is responsible for logging it in the school SIMs system so that patterns of behaviour can be identified by the Tutor/SWO/HOY and pupils can be supported to change those patterns.
 External providers and volunteers delivering Enrichment or Drop Down Day activities will be notified to report poor behaviour to a member of staff to be logged onto SIMs.